andyLaurito92/books-summaries/cracking-coding-interview/chapter1-arrays-and-strings/arrays-and-strings.md

 *Because*

-1. Extends to 2d patterns.
+1. Easy to extends to 2d patterns.
-2. Extends to finding multiple patterns!
+2. Easy to extends to finding multiple patterns!

 For the second case, you just need to:
 - Compute the hashes for those patterns
 - Look for any of those using a symbol table

+Disadvantages
+- For substring search, is a bit slower, bc of the arithmetic operation
+- If you want the las vegas search, you need to backup